Bransblu/Brewery_Outdoor_Analysis/README.md

 # Brewery_Outdoor_Analysis
 ### Topic

 Local craft breweries and their correlation to prominant outdoor clothing brands.

-#### Reason for topic
+#### Purpose
-The reason for this topic was overall interest in breweries, outdoor clothing, and access to brewery data.

 Our team believes there is potential for retail growth based on locations in the nearby vicinity of breweries.
+The increasing popularity of both breweries and outdoor clothing establishments can lead to data that could assist future development.

 ### Possible questions to answer